ClemensElflein/open_mower_ros/README.md

 * while in Mowing Behaviour - HOME will abort, then go to the Docking Behaviour, START will continue a manually pause, S1 will pause a mow path

+# TODO

+* use async functions only for navigation

 # ROS Workspace